jdblischak/giladlab-midway-guide/README.md

 password.
 To avoid this requirement, you can generate [SSH keys][ssh].
 SSH keys are a form of encryption.
 You create a private key which is stored on your local computer.
-You then provide your public key to remote locations that you want to access without enter a password (e.g. Midway, GitHub, etc.).
+You then provide your public key to remote locations that you want to access without entering a password (e.g. Midway, GitHub, etc.).
 When you login via `ssh`, it will check to see if your local computer contains the private key that matches the public key.

 To create SSH keys, follow these [directions from GitHub][gh-ssh].
 Once you have a public and private key on your local computer, create a new file in your home directory on Midway.

 ```
 touch ~/.ssh/authorized_keys
 ```

-Copy-paste the contents of id_rsa.pub on your local computer into this new file on Midway.
+Copy-paste the contents of `id_rsa.pub` on your local computer into this new file on Midway.
 Now you can login to Midway from this local computer without entering your CNet password.
 To set this up for an additional local computer, you need to create a new set of keys on